-On the server side (Algorithm 1), the global model change, Δw , is flattened into a one-dimensional matrix.
+On the server side (Algorithm 1), the global model change, $\Delta w$ , is flattened into a one-dimensional matrix.
 This matrix is then accumulated with the previous round's residual to compute Diff.
 Top-k parameters are selected based on Diff, generating the mask matrix M(e).
-Model parameter values corresponding to Top-k indices are set to zero, forming the residual Res.
-The server retains Res and transmits M(e)to clients.
-Clients receive aggregated results and the mask vector, performing local training and multiplying results with the mask vector (Algorithm 2).
-Each participant undergoes the same sparsification process, enabling additional compression by transmitting only selected element values.
-This reduces communication costs.
-Updating residual storage in each round enhances mask vector generation efficiency, eliminating the need for accumulated residuals.
-Adaptive residual updates on a round-by-round basis optimize overall efficiency.
+The corresponding parameter values not in the Top-k set are zeroed out, forming the residual matrix Res, which will be stored for use in future rounds.
+The mask matrix M(e) is transmitted to the clients along with the aggregated model update.